chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_cookbook_metadata_from_file.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``metadata from file`` argument is used to load the metadata for a cookbook from a file.
+Use the ``metadata from file`` argument to load the metadata for a cookbook from a file.